 The season 2018/19, she participated in two theatrical plays: Terrence Mc Nally’s famous Masterclass as Sophia de Palma, and Xenia Kalogeropoulou’s The Slave’s child theatrical play for children, where she is called once more to perform Nikos Kypourgos’ music.
 Her season concluded singing Cupid in a new production of Offenbach’s Orphée aux Enfers, which was staged at the newly renovated Olympia Theatre, celebrating the re-operation of Athens’ historical first opera theatre.

 Vassia started season 2019/20 at the Greek National Opera singing Eliza Doolittle in Loewe’s My Fair Lady.
-Later in the season, she sang the part of Hilda in G. Kouroupos’ new opera Leporella which made its world premiere at GNO’s Alternative Stage on January 2020.
+Later on, she sang the part of Hilda in G. Kouroupos’ new opera Leporella which made its world premiere at GNO’s Alternative Stage on January 2020.

-Vassia starts the current season 2020/21 with a concert performance at Stavros Niarchos Foundation Cultural Center (SNFCC) singing Ennio’s Morricone masterpieces with the Athens State Orchestra under Adrian Prabava.
-Later on follows a concert performance of Rodgers & Hammerstein’s The Sound of Music with Greek Radio Contemporary Music Orchestra.
+Season 2020/21 begunwith a concert performance at Stavros Niarchos Foundation Cultural Center where Vassia performed Morricone ‘s masterpieces with the Athens State Orchestra under Adrian Prabava.
+This was followed by a National Radio broadcast of her recording of Rodgers & Hammerstein Sound of Music and the New Year’s Eve concert at SNFCC, both with ERT National Radio Contemporary Music Orchestra.